wanghaisheng/responsive-landing-page-starter/content/blog/en/video-api-better-interactive-broadcasts-and-recordings.md

 Learn more about the new limits and how to build your app to support interactive broadcasts in our [Live interactive broadcasts developer guide](https://www-tbdev.tokbox.com/developer/guides/broadcast/live-interactive-video/).

+### More In-Sync Live Participants with LL-HLS

+With an already large capacity of 15,000 real-time viewers via WebRTC, Video API can take your video sessions to ever-greater audiences leveraging HTTP Live Streaming (HLS), and beyond to eyeballs on Facebook Live, Twitch and YouTube Live.

+However, live streaming can be useful for more than just getting to more eyeballs!
+One advantage of streaming is, while limiting flexibility, a single stream can be used to reach users on restricted networks.
+The downside of live streaming compared to the real-time video is that streaming audiences experience the event with a slight delay, but this does not make them passive participants.
+Live audiences make for highly engaged chat participants, engage in polls and even ask questions.
+And with the introduction of Low Latency HLS in Vonage Video API, the gap between live and interactive is narrowing down to a blink (from something like a sigh, or two).

+Low Latency HLS (LL-HLS) is an addition to the Apple HLS standard (and not a new streaming protocol) enabling latencies down to 4-6 sec, compared to standard HLS latencies in the order of 15-30 sec.

+The low latency addition is supported natively by iOS devices and is also backward compatible with standard HLS players, meaning that the new manifest files are produced so that players that do not support LL-HLS can ignore the new standard and just play the files as standard HLS.

 ### More Video and Audio Participant in Composed Views